BlackArch/blackarch/docs/HOWTO-DEV.md

 descriptions.
 Longer text blocks should be avoided except for this description.
 Further details or any questions can be discussed in IRC or Discord.

-The categories are structured to have at least a little bit of overview.
+The categories are structured to have at least a little bit of an overview.

 ## On-Boarding for new Developers